Ōtūmoetai Community of Learning/ Kāhui Ako ( CoL)

-The across-school teachers have been meeting with their learning mentors and myself as lead principal to develop action plans for collaborative practice across our nine schools.
+The across-school teachers have been meeting with their learning mentors to develop action plans for collaborative practice across our nine schools.

 The focus for the ECE to Year 3 area is the development of oral language and good progress is being made in linking ECEs with our teachers in years 1 to 3.

 The focus for Years 4 to 6, Years 7 and 8 and Years 9 to 13 is writing.
 The learning mentors in these areas have brought together student data from across the Community of Learning/ Kāhui Ako and are now developing actions for building teacher capacity in specific areas of writing using the Learning Progressions as a basis.

 We are starting to see collaborative practice within each level, across the levels and between English and Maori Medium schools and classes.

 Teachers in each school can expect to become more involved as the across-school teachers make contact with them and start leading collaborative practice across our collective schools.